learning-zone/angular-basics/README.md

   ];
 }
 ```
-The user variable in the ngFor double-quoted instruction is a **template input variable**

 #### Q. What is the purpose of ngIf directive?
 Sometimes an app needs to display a view or a portion of a view only under specific circumstances.
 The Angular ngIf directive inserts or removes an element based on a truthy/falsy condition.
 Let's take an example to display a message if the user age is more than 18,
 ```html